QBDI/QBDI/docs/source/get_started-c.rst

 Initialise the virtual machine
 ------------------------------

-First off, we need to initialise the Virtual Machine (often referred to as VM) itself.
+First off, we need to initialise the virtual machine (often referred to as VM) itself.
 The type ``VMInstanceRef`` represents an instance of the VM.
 The :cpp:func:`qbdi_initVM` function needs to be called to set the instance up.
 The second, third and fourth arguments are used to customise the instance depending on what you want to do.